VzBoT3D/Vz-Printhead-Printed/README.md

+# BETA !
+UNTESTED !
+We need help from the community to test and report feedback.
+Use at your own risk
 # The Vz-Printhead Printed Version

 The Vz-Printhead is a light weight  and stiff head made for the VzBoTs.
 It was designed to be compatible with almost all hotends,